jamescostian/flashcardz/js-api.md

 // The picker will try to get you to get a card right 9 times in a row f.quiz(cards, require('flashcardz/cli-quizzer'), f.pick.smart({acceptance: 9}))
 ```

-# `f.copy(array)`

-A very general function for copying arrays.
-But be warned, it will mess up `Date` objects like the ones in the `history` of each card.
-So if you want to copy a stack or a card, use `f.convert()` instead!